From police officers, entrepreneurs and even a government official—meet these inspiring Compassion graduates who are changing their communities.

 “I am now a self-sufficient mother of two girls, a wife to a loving husband and an example for the youth at Ndumberi to emulate.
 Because of the Compassion centre, my children will be raised better than I was,” says Mary.

 “I always savour an opportunity to go back to the project to talk to the children and youth about how they can overcome all the challenges they face.
 I have even taken on some of the youth in my shops.”

 10. Richmond Wandera, Uganda

 Raised in a Ugandan slum, Richmond’s childhood was a painful and challenging one, marked by extreme poverty, illness, loss and hopelessness.
-His family often went without food, he suffered from malaria almost a dozen times, and his father was murdered.
+His family often went without food and he suffered from malaria almost a dozen times.